Office 2019 vs. Office 2021 – Differences Between the PC Versions

 | License | Perpetual | Perpetual |

-| Feature updates | No | None, but more new features at launch |
+| Feature Updates | None | None, but more new features coming soon |

 4. Who is Office 2019 for?